kelvin-cykong/kelvin-cykong.github.io/pages/about.md

 ---
 permalink: /about/
 title: "About me!"
-last_modified_at: 2021-03-20T20:54:41-05:00
+last_modified_at: 2021-06-18T20:54:41-05:00
 toc: true
 ---

 ## Background
-I am an international student from Hong Kong 🇭🇰.
-Currently in California, USA 🇺🇸.
-I also spent two years of high school in the UK 🇬🇧 !.
+I am an international student from Hong Kong.
+Currently in California, USA.
+I also spent two years of high school in the UK!.
 It is fun to experience two different counties!

 ## Hobbies
 - Hiking 🥾